abofficial444/Product-Recommendation--ALS--FlaskApp/README.md

 # Product-Recommendation-App
-A complete web app project using anonymized data
+A complete RecSys project using anonymized data

 NB: Check Back for Deployement on Heroku and Consumed as an API